PumpkinDemo/k-syntax-vscode/README.md

 Kframework syntax highlight for vscode.

-The official extension seems too poor...
+The official extension seems a little poor...

 In building...